niaid/dsb/README.md

 ### Step Ib: Define cell-containing and background droplets

-The number of droplets defined as cells should be in line with the expected cell loading/recovery from your particular experient.
-Background droplets will outnumber cell-containing droplets 10:1 to 100:1.
-If we multiplexing with “superloading”, we may expect to recover
-\>50,000 cells + doublets in which case a population of droplets with higher library size than the background should be seen that is 50,000 plus droplets.
-In this experiment, ~5000 cells were loaded, we expect a population \< 5k cells based on library size and therefore *The rightmost peaks that are barely visible \> 3 are the cell-containing droplets*
+Now that we loaded the raw output, we define ells and background droplets.
+The number of cells you define should be in line with the expected cell loading/recovery from your particular experient.
+If the experiment used multiplexing and “superloading” and your raw output was merged from multiple 10X lanes (see FAQ for code), we may expect to recover \>50,000 cells + doublets; a population of droplets with higher library size than the background peak(s) would therefore be observed in the plots below 50,000 plus droplets.
+In this experiment, ~5000 cells were loaded, and therefore *The rightmost peaks \> 3 are the cell-containing droplets*

 ``` r